UKIO Congress 2026 · Poster Companion Page

 Department of Health and Social Care (2024) Independent investigation of the National Health Service in England (CP 1174).
 Available at: https://assets.publishing.service.gov.uk/media/66f42ae630536cb92748271f/Lord-Darzi-Independent-Investigation-of-the-National-Health-Service-in-England-Updated-25-September.pdf (Accessed: 30 August 2025).

-Department of Health and Social Care (2025) Fit for the future: 10-Year Health Plan for England (CP 1350).
+Department of Health and Social Care (2025) Fit for the future: 10 Year Health Plan for England (CP 1350).
 Department of Health and Social Care.
 Available at: https://assets.publishing.service.gov.uk/media/6888a0b1a11f859994409147/fit-for-the-future-10-year-health-plan-for-england.pdf (Accessed: 30 August 2025).

-Douglas, H. E., Raban, M. Z., Walter, S. R. & Westbrook, J. I. (2017) ‘Improving our understanding of multi-tasking in healthcare: Drawing together the cognitive psychology and healthcare literature’, Applied Ergonomics, 59(Part A), pp. 45–55.
+Douglas, H.E., Raban, M.Z., Walter, S.R. and Westbrook, J.I.
+(2017) 'Improving our understanding of multi-tasking in healthcare: drawing together the cognitive psychology and healthcare literature', Applied Ergonomics, 59(Part A), pp. 45–55.
 Available at: https://doi.org/10.1016/j.apergo.2016.08.021 (Accessed: 31 August 2025).

-Doyle, A. & Fuller, C. (2024) Delivery plan for recovering access to primary care: update and actions for 2024/25.
+Doyle, A. and Fuller, C. (2024) Delivery plan for recovering access to primary care: update and actions for 2024/25.
 NHS England.
 Published 9 April 2024.
-Available at: https://www.england.nhs.uk/long-read/delivery-plan-for-recovering-access-to-primary-care-update-and-actions-for-2024-25/ (Accessed: 31 August 2025)
+Available at: https://www.england.nhs.uk/long-read/delivery-plan-for-recovering-access-to-primary-care-update-and-actions-for-2024-25/ (Accessed: 31 August 2025).

-Edgerley, S., McKaigney, C., Boyne, D., Ginsberg, D., Dagnone, J. D. & Hall, A. K. (2018) ‘Impact of night shifts on emergency medicine resident resuscitation performance’, Resuscitation, 127, pp. 26–30.
+Edgerley, S., McKaigney, C., Boyne, D., Ginsberg, D., Dagnone, J.D. and Hall, A.K.
+(2018) 'Impact of night shifts on emergency medicine resident resuscitation performance', Resuscitation, 127, pp. 26–30.
 Available at: https://doi.org/10.1016/j.resuscitation.2018.03.019 (Accessed: 31 August 2025).

-Elliott, J. & Williamson, K. (2020) ‘The radiology impact of healthcare errors during shift work’, Radiography, 26(3), pp. 248–253.
+Elliott, J. and Williamson, K. (2020) 'The radiology impact of healthcare errors during shift work', Radiography, 26(3), pp. 248–253.
 Available at: https://doi.org/10.1016/j.radi.2019.12.007 (Accessed: 31 August 2025).

 HealthManagement (2024) ECR 2024 Day 1: Challenges in Recruitment and Retention of Radiographers.
-Available at: https://healthmanagement.org/c/imaging/news/ecr-2024-day-1-challenges-in-recruitment-and-retention-of-radiographers (Accessed: 30 August 2025).
+Available at: https://healthmanagement.org/c/imaging/news/ecr-2024-day-1-challenges-in-recruitment-and-retention-of-radiographers(Accessed: 30 August 2025).

 HM Treasury (2024) Opposition policy costing – Double the number of NHS scanners (HC 1060).
 Available at: https://assets.publishing.service.gov.uk/media/66471375993111924d9d36f8/20240129_Opposition_costing_-_Double_the_number_of_NHS_scanners.pdf (Accessed: 30 August 2025).

-Huber, C.A., Rosemann, T., Zoller, M., Eichler, K. & Senn, O. (2011) ‘Out-of-hours demand in primary care: frequency, mode of contact and reasons for encounter in Switzerland’, Journal of evaluation in clinical practice, 17(1), pp. 174–179.
+Huber, C.A., Rosemann, T., Zoller, M. and Senn, O. (2011) 'Out-of-hours demand in primary care: frequency, mode of contact and reasons for encounter in Switzerland', Journal of Evaluation in Clinical Practice, 17(1), pp. 174–179.
 Available at: https://doi.org/10.1111/j.1365-2753.2010.01418.x (Accessed: 31 August 2025).

-Hudson, D. & Sahibbil, J.P.
-(2022) 'Remote scanning support in magnetic resonance imaging: Friend or foe?', Radiography, 28(3), pp. 739–745.
+Hudson, D. and Sahibbil, J.P.
+(2022) 'Remote scanning support in magnetic resonance imaging: friend or foe?', Radiography, 28(3), pp. 739–745.
 Available at: https://doi.org/10.1016/j.radi.2022.03.010 (Accessed: 30 August 2025).

-Imperial College Healthcare NHS Trust (2025) ‘First MRIs conducted remotely at the Trust as part of extended opening pilot’, Imperial College Healthcare NHS Trust.
+Imperial College Healthcare NHS Trust (2025) 'First MRIs conducted remotely at the Trust as part of extended opening pilot',Imperial College Healthcare NHS Trust.
 Available at: https://www.imperial.nhs.uk/about-us/news/first-mris-conducted-remotely-at-the-trust-as-part-of-extended-opening-pilot (Accessed: 31 August 2025).

-Jansen, T., Zwaanswijk, M., Hek, K. & de Bakker, D (2015) ‘To what extent does sociodemographic composition of the neighbourhood explain regional differences in demand of primary out-of-hours care: a multilevel study’, BMC family practice, 16(1).
+Jansen, T., Zwaanswijk, M., Hek, K. and de Bakker, D. (2015) 'To what extent does sociodemographic composition of the neighbourhood explain regional differences in demand of primary out-of-hours care: a multilevel study', BMC Family Practice, 16, Article 54.
 Available at: https://doi.org/10.1186/s12875-015-0275-0 (Accessed: 31 August 2025).

-Jones, J., Bell, D., Walizai, T., Gaillard, F., Baheti, A.D., Rock, J., Yap, F.Y., Sheikh, A., Pispidikis, I., Silva, M., Dias, F., Gaillard, A., El-Feky, M., de Almeida, J.R., Osman, A., Pabalan, A., Al Khalili, Y., Thakur, S., Hacking, C. & Niknejad, M. (2025) 'MRI', Radiopaedia.org Reference Article.
+Jones, J., Bell, D., Walizai, T., Gaillard, F., Baheti, A.D., Rock, J., Yap, F.Y., Sheikh, A., Pispidikis, I., Silva, M., Dias, F., Gaillard, A., El-Feky, M., de Almeida, J.R., Osman, A., Pabalan, A., Al Khalili, Y., Thakur, S., Hacking, C. and Niknejad, M. (2025) 'MRI', Radiopaedia.org Reference Article.
 Available at: https://doi.org/10.53347/rID-6317 (Accessed: 30 August 2025).

-Kelly, S. J., Piercy, H., Ibbotson, R. & Fowler Davis, S. V. (2018) 'Who attends out-of-hours general practice appointments?
+Kelly, S.J., Piercy, H., Ibbotson, R. and Fowler Davis, S.V.
+(2018) 'Who attends out-of-hours general practice appointments?
 Analysis of a patient cohort accessing new out-of-hours units', BMJ Open, 8(6), e020308.
 Available at: https://doi.org/10.1136/bmjopen-2017-020308 (Accessed: 31 August 2025).

 Labour Party (2024) Labour Party Manifesto 2024.
 Available at: https://labour.org.uk/wp-content/uploads/2024/06/Labour-Party-manifesto-2024.pdf (Accessed: 30 August 2025).

-Maskell, G. (2022) ‘Why does demand for medical imaging keep rising?’, BMJ, 379: o2614.
+Maskell, G. (2022) 'Why does demand for medical imaging keep rising?', BMJ, 379, o2614.
 Available at: https://doi.org/10.1136/bmj.o2614 (Accessed: 30 August 2025).

 Millard, W.B.
-(2017) ‘Where Bits and Bytes Meet Flesh and Blood: Hospital Responses to Malware Attacks’, Annals of emergency medicine, 70(3), pp. A17–A21.
+(2017) 'Where bits and bytes meet flesh and blood: hospital responses to malware attacks', Annals of Emergency Medicine, 70(3), pp. A17–A21.
 Available at: https://doi.org/10.1016/j.annemergmed.2017.07.008 (Accessed: 31 August 2025).

-Naidoo, R. (2020) ‘A multi-level influence model of COVID-19 themed cybercrime’, European journal of information systems, 29(3), pp. 306–321.
+Naidoo, R. (2020) 'A multi-level influence model of COVID-19 themed cybercrime', European Journal of Information Systems, 29(3), pp. 306–321.
 Available at: https://doi.org/10.1080/0960085X.2020.1771222 (Accessed: 31 August 2025).

 National Audit Office (2011) Managing high value capital equipment in the NHS in England (HC 822).
 Available at: https://www.nao.org.uk/wp-content/uploads/2011/03/1011822.pdf (Accessed: 30 August 2025).